 Mark Angelson is the Chairman of the Institute of International Education, the nonpartisan world leader in international education and scholar rescue, which administers the Fulbright Scholarships for the U.S. Department of State and hundreds of other programs from offices around the globe.
 He also serves in the Executive Office of the President of the United States as a member of the President’s Intelligence Advisory Board.
 Angelson is a life trustee of Northwestern University and an adjunct professor of Mergers and Acquisitions at its Kellogg School of Management.

-Mark served as Chairman/CEO of several large public companies, including as CEO of RR Donnelley, and in so doing was a leader of the transformation and consolidation of the printing and coated paper industries.
-He served as the Deputy Mayor of Chicago and as Chairman of MidOcean Partners, an international investment firm.
-Previously he had a lengthy and distinguished career as an international lawyer in each of Singapore, New York and London.
+Angelson has served as Chairman of Rutgers University’s governing board and as Vice Chairman of the Biden Foundation.
+He was the Deputy Mayor of the City of Chicago, CEO of RR Donnelley, Chairman and CEO of two prominent Canadian public companies, and Chairman of MidOcean Partners, an international investment firm.
+He previously had a lengthy and distinguished career as an international lawyer in each of Singapore, New York, and London.

 Angelson is a member of the Council on Foreign Relations and its Membership Committee; the Pilgrims (New York and London); the Royal Society for the Encouragement of Arts, Manufactures & Commerce; the Economic Club of New York; and the Rutgers Hall of Distinguished Alumni.
 He graduated from Rutgers College, where he was elected to Phi Beta Kappa, and Rutgers Law School.
 He received an honorary Doctorate of Laws from the John Marshall Law School and the Harold H. Hines Award from the United Negro College Fund.